The Disappeared Of Pakistan Have New Champions: Young Women

 The women are leading protests, speaking to media, making videos and sharing images of male relatives who have gone missing.
 This is new, says Omar Waraich, South Asia director of Amnesty International.
 The women are "playing a political role that's almost been forced upon them," he says, "because they feel that unless they speak out on behalf of their fathers or their brothers, no one else will."

-Wariach says these disappearances emerged after Pakistan joined the U.S. war on terror after 9/11.
+Waraich says these disappearances emerged after Pakistan joined the U.S. war on terror after 9/11.
 It began with suspected members of extremist groups around the Pakistan-Afghanistan border.
 Now, "this is something that has reached deep into Pakistan's heartlands," he says.
 "No community has been spared in recent years."
-Agencies of Pakistan's most powerful institution – the army – are believed to be behind many of the disappearances, Wariach says.
-Those taken appear to be overwhelmingly men and include critics of the military, human rights activists, those who documented disappearances, supporters of ethnic movements in Pakistan's provinces – whether outright separatist movements and those simply calling for more provincial powers. more powers in Pakistan's provinces.
+Agencies of Pakistan's most powerful institution – the army – are believed to be behind many of the disappearances, Waraich says.
+Those taken appear to be overwhelmingly men and include critics of the military, human rights activists, those who documented disappearances, supporters of ethnic movements in Pakistan's provinces – whether outright separatist movements and those simply calling for more provincial powers.

 In 2011, Pakistan created a judicial commission to investigate disappearances, beginning with 136 cases.
 Nine years on, they have investigated over 6,500 incidents, and in December, the commission said 2,400 people remained unaccounted for.
 Those figures are likely an undercount, said Zohra Yusuf, a prominent human rights activist, because many families of disappeared persons do not trust the commission – so they don't report the cases.

 The prime minister Imran Khan, who once protested against the many disappearances approved a draft law in 2018, criminalizing the practice, but it has languished.
-Wariach says that's because Pakistan's most powerful institution, the military, is behind many of the disappearances.
+Waraich says that's because Pakistan's most powerful institution, the military, is behind many of the disappearances.
 "True power lies with the armed forces – and they do not want to see accountability for armed forces."

 Khattak's father was affiliated with a small political party.
 He'd done research for Human Rights Watch and Amnesty International in Pakistan and Afghanistan.
 But Khattak said her father hadn't done that sort of work for years, and she was not aware of any threats to him.